Club: 1. FSV Mainz 05 | Opening: 2011 | Capacity: 33,305 (13,805 standing)

 History and description

-The Coface Arena replaced Mainz’s Stadion am Bruchweg.
-Construction of the new stadium began in 2009 and was completed 22 months later.
+The MEWA Arena, previously known as Coface Arena and Opel Arena, opened in 2011 and replaced Mainz’s Stadion am Bruchweg.
+Construction of the new stadium had begun in 2009 and was completed 22 months later.

-The Coface Arena officially opened on 4 July 2011.
-The first football match was played on the 19th of July with a mini-tournament of Mainz, Dortmund, Bayern, and Hamburg.
+The Opel Arena officially opened on 4 July 2011, whereas the first football match was played on 19 July with a mini-tournament of Mainz, Dortmund, Bayern, and Hamburg.

-The Coface Arena is located on the western edge of the city of Mainz, slightly more than 4 kilometres from Mainz historic centre and the main rail station.
-The stadium is surrounded by farmlands, though lies close to the Gutenberg University Mainz campus.
+The MEWA Arena is located on the western edge of the city of Mainz, slightly more than 4 kilometres from Mainz historic centre and the main rail station.

 The stadium is easy to reach from the A60 motorway, which runs south and west of the city of Mainz.
 Take exit 19 Mainz-Fintheim and follow the L419 toward Mainz-Zentrum.
-The stadium will lie on the right side of the road after about 2 kilometres.
+The stadium lies on the right side of the road after about 2 kilometres.

-From the main railway station (Hauptbahnhof) one can catch bus 54 (to Brucknerstraße), 55 (to Th.-Heuss-Straße), or 58 (to Rathausplatz) to get to the Coface Arena.
+If using public transport, catch bus 54 (to Brucknerstraße), 55 (to Th.-Heuss-Straße), or 58 (to Rathausplatz) from the main railway station (Hauptbahnhof) to get to the MEWA Arena.
 Get off at stop Kisselberg/Coface Deutschland.
 The ride will only take 5 minutes.

 Good alternatives are bus 68 and 69.
 Get off at Ackermannweg (68) or Fachhochschule (69).